UBC-MDS/colourer/README.md

 `img_pie()`

-`scatterplot(url, x, y, fill, palatte)`: Creates a simple scatterplot using the colours select from the image based on a dataset of the users choosing.
+`scatterplot(url, dataset, x, y, fill)`: Creates a simple scatterplot using the colours select from the image based on a dataset of the users choosing.

 `img_negative()`